Sharing Stations + Social interactions

 Having a sharing station for your event creates instant gratification, thus generally leading to posting branded images/videos on personal social media to bring brand awareness socially.
 By immediately downloading the photos/videos/gif, clients still have the excitement to share what they just experienced through social media.
 Posting Photos, GIFs and Videos to all of the different Social Media Networks, like Facebook, Twitter and Instagram can be a real challenge.
 Each network has different set of requirements.
 For instance, while one network may allow direct posting of a GIF, another may require that same GIF to be posted as a link.
 And, some networks make things even more difficult by requiring GIFs to be converted to a video prior to posting.

 We know how important Social Media posting is to our clients.
 As such, we have developed a system that works with all of the restrictions for each network so that your guests won’t have any problems sharing their photos with their online friends.
+We make it easier with Text or Email.
 Scroll down to learn more.